backspaces/agentscript/config/cleantheme/tutorials/3 - Browser.md

 Like opening the Developer's Console with "Option" + "Control" + "J" in Chrome, using "Option" + "Control" + "U" will open a new tab showing the current page's HTML.

-The view-source details are [detailed here:](https://www.computerhope.com/issues/ch000746.htm) in case your browser uses a different scheme.
+The view-source details are [discussed here:](https://www.computerhope.com/issues/ch000746.htm) in case your browser uses a different scheme.

 You can see this in action with our PheronomeModel above, and see the code via "Option" + "Control" + "U" or equivalent.
 You'll see: